As I will be explaining the ending of Weathering with You (天気の子, Tenki no ko)—the 2019 anime directed by Makoto Shinkai—there are SPOILERS EVERYWHERE.

 He eventually made the only choice that would have allowed him to live with himself and that would help some of the people he cared about, though it took him some time to get there.

 About Hina Amano: When Hodaka meets Hina, she is a 15-year-old pretending to be 18.
 After the death of her mother a year earlier, and with her father not in the picture at all, Hina’s main goal is to take care of her younger brother—to keep what little is remaining of their family together.
 She will do whatever it takes.
-She is fired from McDonald’s (possibly for lying about her age) and needs money to raise her brother, so when a sleazy nightclub operator tries to recruit her, she doesn’t resist very strongly.
+She is fired from McDonald’s (possibly for lying about her age) and needs money to raise her brother, so when a sleazy man tries to recruit her to become a nightclub worker, she doesn’t resist very strongly.
 Without Hodaka’s intervention, who knows what would have happened?